How the Jets fell head over heels for Sam Darnold, then agonized

 Sept.
 23: Maccagnan was back in the Bay Area, watching Darnold improve to 4-0 with a 30-20 win against Cal.
 There was no rest for the weary.
 It was a red-eye back to New Jersey to catch the Jets' home opener against the Dolphins.
 Mind you, the GM wasn't only focused on Darnold.
 He also scouted the other top prospects, including four Baker Mayfield games.
 He had a lot of help, as the Jets' area scouts blanketed the quarterbacks as well.

 Nov.
 18: With the Jets enjoying their bye, Maccagnan and Heimerdinger, the vice president of player personnel, used the free weekend to scout Darnold and UCLA's Josh Rosen in the most anticipated quarterback matchup of the season.
-Darnold was outplayed by Rosen, but USC won the game, 28-23.
+Darnold was outplayed by Rosen, but Southern California won the game 28-23.
 Afterward, Darnold, hailed as a conquering hero, stood atop a stepladder on the field, brandishing a sword and leading the school's marching band in song.

 The Jets got a kick out of that.
 Rest assured, that scene never will play out at MetLife Stadium, but his future employers liked the way he handled the moment.
 He never acted like a big shot even though he was.

 March 2, 2018: The NFL scouting combine.
 Finally, the Jets' brass had its first formal meeting with Darnold: the standard 15-minute session at night.
 Teams call it speed dating because it's hard to get in-depth in just 15 minutes.
-After pleasantries and small talk, they showed USC plays from last season, asking Darnold to break them down conceptually.
+After pleasantries and small talk, they showed Southern California plays from last season, asking Darnold to break them down conceptually.
 He didn't blow them away, but it was a solid interview -- a good first date, so to speak.
 The feeling in the room was how young he appeared in person.
 He doesn't turn 21 until June 5.

-March 21: The Jets dispatched their top decision-makers to USC's pro day -- Maccagnan, Heimerdinger, coach Todd Bowles and offensive coordinator Jeremy Bates.
+March 21: The Jets dispatched their top decision-makers to Southern California's pro day -- Maccagnan, Heimerdinger, coach Todd Bowles and offensive coordinator Jeremy Bates.
 By now, the league-wide buzz was that Darnold was going No. 1 to the Browns.
-In fact, Browns owner Jimmy Haslem was sitting in the stands with Darnold's family in what appeared to be a not-so-subtle message to the quarterback-needy teams in attendance.
+In fact, Browns owner Jimmy Haslam was sitting in the stands with Darnold's family in what appeared to be a not-so-subtle message to the quarterback-needy teams in attendance.

 Like everyone else, the Jets were impressed by Darnold's performance.
 In the pouring rain, he "threw the s--- out of it," according to one scout in attendance.
 The Jets' contingent noticed how Darnold needed only a few warm-up tosses to get ready.
 Most elite quarterbacks have an elaborate prep period to get loose.
 Not Darnold.
 He spent much of the time hanging out with teammates, encouraging them during their drills.
 When it was his turn, he let it rip, parting the raindrops with soggy footballs that traveled at high velocity.